ghc-proposals/ghc-proposals/0000-type-infix.rst

 -------------------
 This will involve a deprecation/breakage cycle, so there will inevitably be some pain in having everyone transition their code over to the new style.
 My hope is that the proposed GHC warnings will help ease this transition.

-These changes will mildly complicate the parser, as this give the ``type`` keyword meaning in more places.
+These changes will mildly complicate the parser.
 However, I don't anticipate the necessary changes being unreasonable.

 Alternatives
 ------------